zerolawtech/ZAP-Tech/docs/security-token.rst

 .. method:: SecurityToken.authorizedSupply

     Returns the maximum authorized total supply of tokens.
-Whenever the authorized supply exceeds the total supply, the issuer may mint new tokens using ``modifyTotalSupply``.
+Whenever the authorized supply exceeds the total supply, the issuer may mint new tokens using ``mint``.

-.. method:: SecurityToken.modifyTotalSupply(address _owner, uint256 _value)

-    Modifies the balance of a token holder, affecting the total supply.

-    * ``_owner``: The account balance to modify.
-    * ``_value``: The new balance of the account.

-    If the current account balance is less than the new balance, tokens will be minted by transferring from ``0x00`` and the total supply will increase.
-The new total supply cannot exceed ``authorizedSupply``.

-    If the current account balance is greater than the new balance, tokens will be burned by transferring to ``0x00`` and the total supply will decrease.

-    This method is callable directly by the issuer, implementing multi-sig via ``MultiSig.checkMultiSigExternal``.
-It may also be called by a permitted module.

-    Modules can hook into this method via ``STModule.totalSupplyChanged``.
-The modules are called after the total supply has has been changed.

 .. method:: SecurityToken.modifyAuthorizedSupply(uint256 _value)